Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Providing training for language teachers is as important as the new digital language teaching solutions

-Heini hopes that such benefits will help convert more teachers to digital tools when the new school year starts.
+Heini hopes that such clear benefits will help convert more and more language teachers to integrate digital tools into their language teaching.
 But she fears that many will simply “return to their old habits and favourite resources” unless publishers can create digital resources that are more than just online textbooks.
 Unfortunately, this puts the teacher at odds with their students who, Heini believes, are far more positive about online learning post-Corona.
 Her research shows increased student enthusiasm for online learning, particularly as it enables them to focus on their teachers / their learning without being distracted by their classmates’ poor behaviour.